neuropoly/lesion-mapping/README.md

 ~~~
 This script will loop across the subjects listed in the csv file `csv_clinicalInfo` and check the availaibility and integrity of the files used for the processing.
 If some files are missing or incorrect, one or more of the following files will be output in the current directory (where `datetime` indicates the date and time of the end of the running of `0_check_data`):
 - `datetime_missing_subject.pkl`: if the folder of a subject listed in the csv file is not present in the dataset.
-- `datetime_missing_contrast.pkl`: if the contrast folder of a subject listed in the `dct_center` dictionary is not present in the dataset.
+- `datetime_missing_contrast.pkl`: if the image folder of a subject listed in the `dct_center` dictionary is not present in the dataset.
 - `datetime_missing_img.pkl`: if a raw image is missing in the dataset.
 - `datetime_missing_lesion.pkl`: if a lesion segmentation is missing in the dataset for a `anat` image.
 - `datetime_incorrect_lesion.pkl`: if a lesion segmentation is incorrect in the dataset (i.e. not binary) for a `anat` image.